Random Quantum Maps and Their Associated Quantum Markov Chains: Abstract

 \section{Abstract}

-The notion of `quantum family of maps' (QFM) has been defined by Piotr So{\l}tan as a noncommutative analogue of the notion of `parameterized family of continuous maps' between locally compact spaces.
-A QFM between C*-algebras $B,A$ (or more precisely, between underlying noncommutative spaces of $A,B$) is given by a pair $(C,\phi)$ where $C$ is a C*-algebra and $\phi:B\to A\ot C$ is a $*$-morphism.
-The main goal of this note is to introduce the notion of `random quantum map' (RQM) and some of its applications.
-It is a noncommutative analogue of the notion of `random map' between compact spaces.
-With the above notations, a RQM between $B,A$ is defined to be a triple $(C,\phi,\nu)$ where $(C,\phi)$ is a QFM and $\nu$ is a state (normalized positive linear functional) on $C$.
-It is shown that any RQM between $B,A$ gives rise naturally to a completely positive map (CPM) between between $B,A$.
-The important and natural (new) problem of characterizing CPMs implemented by RQMs is announced and some partial answers to it are given.
-It is shown that the iterations of any RQ self-map define a quantum Markov chain in a sense introduced by Luigi Accardi.
+The notion of `quantum family of maps' (QFM) has been defined by Piotr So{\l}tan as a noncommutative analogue of `parameterized family of continuous maps' between locally compact spaces.
+A QFM between C*-algebras $B,A$, is given by a pair $(C,\phi)$ where $C$ is a C*-algebra and $\phi:B\rightarrow A\check{\otimes}C$ is a $*$-morphism.
+The main goal of this note, is to introduce the notion of `random quantum map' (RQM), which is a noncommutative analogue of `random continuous map' between compact spaces.
+We define a RQM between $B,A$, to be given by a triple $(C,\phi,\nu)$ where $(C,\phi)$ is a QFM and $\nu$ a state (normalized positive linear functional) on $C$.
+Our first application of RQMs takes place in theory of completely positive maps (CPM): RQMs give rise canonically to a class of CPMs which we call implemented CPMs.
+We consider some partial results about the natural and important problem of characterization of implemented CPMs.
+For instance, using Stinespring's Theorem, we show that any CPM from $B$ to $A$ is implemented if $A$ is finite-dimensional.
+Our second application of RQMs takes place in theory of quantum stochastic processes: We show that iterations of any RQM with $B=A$, gives rise to a quantum Markov chain in a sense introduced by Luigi Accardi.

 \textbf{MSC 2020.} 47C15, 46L53, 60J99.

 \textbf{Keywords.} C*-algebra, random quantum map, completely positive linear map, quantum Markov chain, invariant state.